KDragon75/Public/readme.md

-Just make a new file and pasta all over it.
+# Just add a new file and pasta all over it.
+:)